hardlianotion/calculator/README.md

  - the mathematical operations `+, -, ^, \, ^` have the usual mathematical properties:
    - `*` distributes over `+`,
    - `^` distributes over `*`,
- - **Stretch goals**
-   - pause between each line to permit a user to enter their guess at the answer.
-User shame is logged.
-   - configurable fixed point display precision.

 ## Caveats
  - Parsing error reporting is woeful: the errors reported will mislead the user as to where the problem lies.